ZacharyBournand/ZacharyBournand/README.md

 * From August to December 2024, I collaborated with 4 teammates to build and deploy a <a href="https://github.com/ysheliakin/pallass" target="_blank">research collaboration web application</a> in React and Go that enables researchers to collaborate and search for funding opportunities.

-I am currently a Computer Science student at the University of Florida in my senior year who will graduate in December of 2024.
+I recently graduated with a degree in Computer Science from the University of Florida in December 2024.
 I want to pursue this career path because it allows me to be creative, and I get to continuously improve myself through the challenges I face.

 * 🌍  I am based in Tampa Bay, Florida